Digital banks in Singapore (2025): Overview of new MAS digital banking licensed virtual banks

 Wise-card

 Wise doesn’t hold a digital banking licence but is regulated by MAS in Singapore.
 That means Wise is safe to use to hold, send and spend money.
-Open your Wise account online or in the Wise app, to hold 50+ currencies, and get paid conveniently like a local from 30+ countries.
+Open your Wise account online or in the Wise app, to hold 40+ currencies, and get paid with local and SWIFT account details in 8+ currencies.
 You can also get a linked Wise card for easy spending when you travel.

 Where Wise stands out as an alternative to the newer digital banks is in the breadth of international services available - with flexible multi-currency account options that offer mid-market currency exchange which could suit a broad range of customers.